CiscoDevNet/sdwan-devops/README.md

 # SDWAN DevOps

-This repo contains a set of tools to create automated workflows and CI/CD pipelines for Cisco SDWAN.
+This repo contains a set of tools to automate workflows and build CI/CD pipelines for Cisco SDWAN.

 ## Installation